قالب وردپرس

 Fluorspar

-Fluorspar was used by the Greeks and Romans for decorative purposes such as vases, cups and decorative utensils.
+It was used by the Greeks and Romans for decorative purposes such as vases, cups and decorative utensils.
 In cultures of different nations, such as the Chinese and Native Americans, colored pottery ornaments and sculptures were carved from large crystals.
-The use of Fluorspar flourished with the growth of the steel, aluminum, chemical, and ceramic industries, especially Fluorspar used during the First and Second World Wars.
+The use in flourished with the growth of the steel, aluminum, chemical, and ceramic industries, especially Fluorspar used during the First and Second World Wars.

 Fluorspar applications